AselEsra/Alatoo-Books/README.md

 A web application created with Java with Spring Framework which is for Alatoo University.
 This web application uses ***postgres*** database in order to store the data provided.
 Since I have deployed it to heroku, any student can access this application and can request a book from the university by just typing the information needed.

-You can go to this heroku link and request a book immediately;
+Click the heroku link below to request a book immediately!
 > [Heroku Link](https://books333database.herokuapp.com/)